SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: Related Work

 Prior work has explored wearable sensing for detecting conversational activity, including respiration-based bands \cite{Rahman2011-kx, Bari2018-os}.
 Several studies collected data in both controlled and real-world environments \cite{Bari2018-os, Bari2020-jd}.
 Because labeling in-the-wild data is challenging, some work used speech segments detected by the LENA device as ground truth for interaction boundaries \cite{Bari2018-os}, later combining LENA with learned models \cite{Bari2020-jd}.
 However, LENA was originally designed for child speech and relies on simple Gaussian mixture models \cite{Xu2008SignalPF, Richards2010LENA}, which limits its performance on adult populations.
 Recent evaluations report low recall (e.g., 62\% \cite{Meera_Murali_Raju_Srikar_Shyam_Rao_et_al._2025}) for adult speaker recognition \cite{Meera_Murali_Raju_Srikar_Shyam_Rao_et_al._2025, Lehet_Arjmandi_Houston_Dilley_2020}.
 Moreover, respiration-based systems typically require additional hardware such as chest straps \cite{Rahman2011-kx, Bari2018-os}, which can be obtrusive and impractical for long-term, everyday use.
 These systems also lack scalability, as off-the-shelf smartwatches do not include respiration sensors, and commercial respiration estimates are generally limited to sleep contexts \cite{noauthor-fitbit-breathing-rate, noauthor-undated-av-apple}.

-To address these limitations, more recent work has investigated social sensing using commercially available smartwatches, which are widely adopted and comfortable for all-day wear.
-For example, \cite{Boateng2019-gt} developed an on-watch speech detection system using 3.5 hours of data.
-However, speech alone is insufficient for reliable interaction detection: systems needs to distinguish foreground speech from background or ambient audio \cite{Liang2023-gi}.
+To address these limitations, more recent work has investigated social sensing using commercially available smartwatches.
+For example, a recent study \cite{Dhand_Tate_SocialBit_Dahima_etal2026} introduced the SocialBit algorithm for interaction detection.
+While the approach demonstrated strong clinical validation, its generalizability to naturalistic home and community settings remains uncertain because the data were collected from stroke patients in a hospital environment.
+In addition, reliance on continuous livestream video observation may reduce ecological validity, as participants may alter their behavior when being observed.
+Finally, sampling audio every five minutes increases the likelihood of missing brief or transient social interactions. \cite{Boateng2019-gt} developed an on-watch speech detection system using 3.5 hours of data.
+However, speech alone is insufficient for reliable interaction detection: a system needs to distinguish foreground speech from background or ambient audio \cite{Liang2023-gi}.
 Without this distinction, environmental sounds such as television audio or nearby conversations may be misclassified as social interactions \cite{Lane_2011}.
 Consequently, foreground speech detection has emerged as a critical component of social interaction sensing.

 Several models for foreground speech detection have been proposed \cite{Ahmed_Rahman_Wang_Rucker_Barnes_2024, Liang_Xu_Chen_Adaimi_Harwath_Thomaz_2023, Nadarajan_Somandepalli_Narayanan_2019}.
 However, some foreground speech–based interaction detection approaches impose assumptions that may not hold across all real-world contexts.
 For example, the system described in~\cite{Liang2023-gi} assumes the presence of at least two speakers, including the watch user, within fixed temporal windows, potentially limiting performance in scenarios such as one-on-one meetings or lectures.